 The opening of our Customer Service Centre on Rora Street, Te Kūiti.

-Upgrades to our Library services especially the online content making it widely available.
+Upgrades to our library services, especially the online content making services more widely accessible.

 We have made significant progress digitising our records and making our services accessible online.

 A district that cares for its environment